LeetLLM

 Word embedding analogy in 2D space: the vector from "king" to "queen" is parallel to the vector from "man" to "woman", demonstrating learned semantic relationships.
 Word embedding analogy in 2D space: the vector from "king" to "queen" is parallel to the vector from "man" to "woman", demonstrating learned semantic relationships.

-⚠️ Reality check: Research by Ethayarajh et al. (2019)[3] and others has shown that the king–queen analogy is somewhat cherry-picked.
+🔬 Research insight: Ethayarajh et al. (2019)[6] found that the king-queen analogy is somewhat cherry-picked.
 Many analogies don't work cleanly, and the cosine similarity nearest neighbor often isn't the "correct" answer.
-Understanding this nuance distinguishes deep expertise from surface-level knowledge.
+Understanding this subtlety distinguishes deep expertise from surface-level knowledge.

 Practical details